 Download a one-page author profile.

 Apple An is a Chinese-American author, professor, and cultural memoirist writing under her pen name.
-She has been a faculty member at Syracuse University since 1995, publishing over 200 academic articles and three scholarly books across STEM fields.
-Her research has received more than 16,500 citations globally.
+She has been a professor at Syracuse University since 1995, and has published over 200 academic articles and three scholarly books across STEM fields.
+Her academic achievements include seven doctoral graduates, 24 awards and recognitions, and more than 16,500 citations globally.

-She is also the creator of the All-in-One Dotted Journal Notebook, a productivity tool based on mindful living, and co-editor, with Georgia A. Popoff, of the Voices Heard Anthology Series, dedicated to emerging and underrepresented writers.
+She is the creator of the All-in-One Dotted Journal Notebook, a productivity tool based on mindful living, and co-editor, with Georgia A. Popoff, of the Voices Heard Anthology Series, 28 Voices and 37 More Voices, dedicated to emerging and underrepresented writers.

 Apple An is an award-winning Chinese-American author and professor whose life and work bridge continents, disciplines, and generations.
 Born during China’s Cultural Revolution and immigrated to the United States in 1989, she carries in her writing the echoes of history, the resilience of memory, and the hope of cross-cultural and cross-generational connection.

 With over 200 scholarly publications and three academic books to her name, Apple has built a distinguished career in higher education at Syracuse University since 1995.
+She proudly produced seven high-achieving doctoral graduates.
 Her research has been cited over 16,500 times across disciplines, and she was recognized with 24 national and international honors for research, teaching, and service.
 She is a founding editor-in-chief of a major academic journal and an inaugural historian for two international academic associations.

 But Apple’s most transformative work began outside the academic lecture halls in stories rooted in personal truth and historical depth.
 In 2017, she turned to creative writing to pass down her cultural legacy to her children, only to discover a broader calling: to preserve what history overlooks and to amplify the voices silenced by time.